robintrayler/collagen_demineralization/manuscript.md

 # Introduction {#sec:introduction}

+Extracting structural collagen from bioapatite (i.e., bone, dentine, tooth enamel) is one of the most common methods of inferring ecological information from modern and fossil animal remains [@clementz2012; @koch1994].
+Bioapatite is a composite material with both mineral and organic components.
+The mineral component is usually hydroxylapatite or fluorapatite (Ca~4~(PO~4~)~3~(OH,F)) with carbonate (CO~3~] substitutions into either the phosphate (PO~4~) or hydroxyl (OH) sites [@driessens1990; @elliott2002].
+The mineral portion of bioapatite is interwoven with a lattice of organic collagen fibers.
+While this organic content of tooth enamel is quite low (< 5%), tooth dentine and bone are ~10 - 25% collagen and extracting this collagen for stable isotope or radiocarbon analysis has become common.

 Extracting bone collagen for stable isotope analysis is one of the most common methods for inferring ecological information from modern and fossil animals [@clementz2012; @koch1994].
 Bone is a composite material, made of both mineral and organic components.
 The mineral component is primarily of bioapatite [Ca~5~(PO~4~)~3~OH] with carbonate (CO~3~) substitutions in the phosphate and hydroxyl sites [@elliott2002].
 Dry bone is about 20 - 22wt% collagen which in turn is about 40% carbon and 15% nitrogen by weight[@ambrose1990; @vanklinken1999].